Estimated reading time: 4 minutes

 The heat level of your harissa will determine the heat level of your dressing.
 If your harissa is spicy, and you don’t want an overly spicy dressing, use less of it than indicated in the recipe here.

 Substitute harissa with any kind of chilli sauce or blend you like, even a green variety.
 Chipotle is always good.
-In fact, on LinsFood, here are some ideas of chilli pastes you can use in this salad, instead of harissa (or use your favourite shop bought variety):
+In fact, on LinsFood, there are so many chilli pastes you can use in this salad.
+Head on over to the Chilli Pepper Page for ideas like: